Shawn-Shan/fawkes/README.md

 ## Installation and Usage with Docker

+- On your host machine move or copy your images folder to your normal workspace directory `cd ~/workspace`
-- clone this repository: `git clone [url]`
+- clone this repository: `git clone [url]` into your normal workspace directory
 - go into cloned repository: `cd fawkes`
-- create `/imgs` folder in root folder: `mkdir imgs`
-- build docker image in root folder: `docker build -t fawkes .`
+- run `buildDocker.sh`
-- run container: `docker run -it fawkes sh`
+- run `startDocker.sh`
+- You should now be in the fawkes container with your normal workspace directory to /home/testuser/workspace
-- run your fawkes command, e.g. `fawkes -d ./imgs --mode min`
+- You can then run fawkes with something like: e.g. `fawkes -d ./imgs --mode=low`
 - exit from your container: `exit`
-- find your container id: `docker container ls --all`
-- copy the created data to your local machine: `docker cp [container-id]:/app/imgs ~/output-from-fawkes`

 Academic Research Usage
 -----------------------